Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 1st day: Dubrovnik – Trebinje – Ljubinje – Stolac – Mostar

-However, we decided to take the scenic road along the Adriatic Sea coast to Neum (the only Bosnian town on the coast) and then head to Stolac, where we stopped for lunch at Restauran Han (an excellent choice, with great service, tasty food and affordable prices - note that they do not serve alcoholic beverages).
+However, instead of heading to Trebinje (in the Bosnian countryside), we decided to take the scenic coastal road along the Adriatic to Neum (the only Bosnian town on the coast) and then head to Stolac, where we stopped for lunch at Restauran Han (an excellent choice, with great service, delicious food and affordable prices, but note that they do not serve alcoholic beverages).

-Trebinje is a small town that, much like Mostar, dates back to the Ottoman period with a well-preserved historic center.
-I had a strong desire to visit, but as we chose a different route, we didn't get a chance to explore it.
+Trebinje is a small town that, much like Mostar, dates back to the Ottoman period, with a well-preserved historic center.
+I really wanted to visit, but as we chose a different route, we didn’t get a chance to explore it.

 .